Introduction

 This system gives you fine-grained control over which commands share suggestion histories, helping you keep different contexts neatly organized.

-Dynamic Suggestions with Completions
+Dynamic Completions

-is useful, the real power of templates comes from dynamic completions.
+While providing static options with | is useful, the real power of templates comes from dynamic completions.

 A completion is a shell command that IntelliShell executes to generate a list of suggestions in real-time.